 Once the LAA has been finalised, it will be incorporated into the emerging Derby and Derbyshire Minerals Plan and will inform the future review of the Peak District Core Strategy.
 It will enable the Councils and the National Park Authority to plan for a steady and adequate supply of aggregate over coming decades.

-We would welcome your views on the content of the paper and any suggestions on how to improve the evidence.
-If you have any questions please ring the Derbyshire County Council Development Plan Team on 08456 058 058 or email email@example.com
+If you have any questions telephone the Derbyshire County Council Development Plan Team on 08456 058 058 or email firstname.lastname@example.org.

 The document can be viewed at: